finom/seemple/README.md

 </script>
 ```

-Matreshka is small and powerful client-side JavaScript framework that allows you to build single page applications as simply as possible.
+Matreshka is small and powerful client-side JavaScript framework that allows you to build single page applications as easy as possible.

 * Two-way data-bindings in JavaScript files.
 * It's simple.
 Really.
 You don't need to learn mass of articles to get started.